Caption: ALPs students at East Woods experience the “weight” of the atmosphere …

 What to do on the weekend?
 When you’ve done everything else it’s time for urban exploring.
 On Saturday we decided to explore the ruins of the Kings Park Psychiatric Center in Smithtown.
 You’d think this could be trespassing but signs to keep people out may have been vandalised along with the buildings.
 We enter where many have gone before …

 Perfect steaks and juicy ribs are my favourite outcomes dabbling in sous vide.
 Shrimp, fish, chicken, turkey and eggs are not much improved by my palette when cooked this way.
 So what to try next?
 Yoghurt!

-I’m lactose intolerant so a well cultured yoghurt will digest most of the lactose and leave me with something I can pour on All Bran or a fruit salad for breakfast.
+I’m lactose intolerant so a well cultured yoghurt will digest most of the lactose and leave me with something I can dollop onto my All Bran Flakes or a fruit salad for breakfast in the morning.

 Using the same starter, organic milk, culturing temperature and times yields surprisingly different results, from a pouring yoghurt to a thick cream cheese.
 Read More »